Joel-HsienChi/PointRobotUi/readme.md

 6. UI_Login_History_function class:

    1. `Global variable:`

-   login_history_pages_maximum:
+      `login_history_pages_maximum:`
       Integer that represent the maximum pages that can be displayed in table, to prevent user access the pages that doesn't contains data.

-   current_search_type:
+      `current_search_type:`
-   String that represent current searching type, including "all", "id", etc.
+      String that represent current searching type, including `all`, `id`, etc.
-   Initially set to "all"
+      Initially set to `all`

-2.      show_login_history(self, pages):
+   2. `show_login_history(self, pages):`
-This function will capture user's information from database according to the current searching type and the interger "page" parameter, which represent the page number.
+      This function will capture user's information from database according to the current searching type and the interger `page` parameter, which represent the page number.

       No return value for this function.

-V.  UI_Plate_info_function class:
+7. UI_Plate_info_function class:

-1. Global variable:
+   1. `Global variable:`

-login_history_pages_maximum:
+      `login_history_pages_maximum:`
       Integer that represent the maximum pages that can be displayed in table, to prevent user access the pages that doesn't contains data.

-current_search_type:
+      `current_search_type:`
-String that represent current searching type, including "all", "user_id", etc.
+      String that represent current searching type, including `all`, `user_id`, etc.
-Initially set to "all"
+      Initially set to `all`

-check_button_array_search_edit:
+      `check_button_array_search_edit:`
       List to store the index of row that mistake_proofing checkbox is checked.

-2.      show_plate_info(self, pages):
+   2. `show_plate_info(self, pages):`

-This function will capture plate information from database according to the current searching type and the integer "page" parameter, which represent the page number, then insert checkbox row by row.
+      This function will capture plate information from database according to the `current_searching_type` and the integer `page` parameter, which represent the page number, then insert checkbox row by row.

       No return value for this function.

-3.      show_add_new_plate_window(self):
+   3. `show_add_new_plate_window(self):`

       This function will display a popup windows with text edit box, user can either typing the plate id and press "OK" button (or press return key on keyboard), or scan the barcode on plate with barcode scanner.

       Both actions above will add the plate with given id into the database, with default
       values:

-(Available_for_assign == TRUE, Last_Assign_Time == NONE, Last_Deassign_Time == NONE)
+      `Available_for_assign == TRUE, Last_Assign_Time == NONE, Last_Deassign_Time == NONE`

       This function performed a recursion, until user press "Cancel" button, or press "OK" button without input.

-4.      show_delete_plate_confirm(self):
+   4. `show_delete_plate_confirm(self):`

-This function will display a popup windows with confirm message, Pressing OK button will call the remove_plate() function below, while pressing Cancel will cancel the action.
+      This function will display a popup windows with confirm message, Pressing OK button will call the `remove_plate()` function below, while pressing Cancel will cancel the action.

       No return value for this function.

-5.      plate_action(self, mode, userid):
+   5. `plate_action(self, mode, userid):`

-This function handle all the plate regarding action, and the integer parameter "mode" tells which action this function should perform:
+   This function handle all the plate regarding action, and the integer parameter `mode` tells which action this function should perform:

+      ```python
-mode = 0 for deassign the plate from user. mode = 1 for remove the plate. mode = 2 for assign the plate to user.
+      mode = 0 for deassign the plate from user.
+      mode = 1 for remove the plate.
+      mode = 2 for assign the plate to user.
+      ```

    No return value for this function.

-6.      show_assign_plate_to_user_window(self):
+   6. `show_assign_plate_to_user_window(self):`

       This function will display a popup windows with text edit box, which user can type the userid in.

-After the "OK" button is pressed, the plates that its row's mistake-proofing checkbox is checked, and "Available_for_assign" of that plate is "TRUE", will be assigned to the user.
+      After the "OK" button is pressed, the plates that its row's mistake-proofing checkbox is checked, and `Available_for_assign` of that plate is `TRUE`, will be assigned to the user.
       Then update user's plate number in database.

       If the userid doesn't exist, then the action will fail and display the error message.

       No return value for this function.

-7.      show_deassign_plate_to_user_window(self):
+   7. `show_deassign_plate_to_user_window(self):`

-This function will display a popup windows with confirm message, Pressing OK button will call the deassign_plate() function below, while pressing Cancel will cancel the action.
+      This function will display a popup windows with confirm message, Pressing OK button will call the `deassign_plate()` function below, while pressing Cancel will cancel the action.

       No return value for this function.

-VI. helper_function class:
+7. `class helper_function:`

-1.      encode_password(self, password):
+   1. `encode_password(self, password):`

 This function will encode the parameter "password" in md5, then return the encoded string.